UffizziCloud/quickstart/README.md

 This command will open a browser window for you to login or create an account.

-3. Create a Uffizzi cluster
+3. Create a virtual cluster
 ```
 uffizzi cluster create quickstart
 # [⠦] Creating cluster quickstart...